hmr/open_as_ghostty_tab/README.md

 $ osascript open_as_ghostty_tab.applescript
 ```

-For GUI mode, create `connect.conf` in the same directory as `open_as_ghostty_tab.applescript`:
+For GUI mode, place `connect.conf` in the same directory as the script:
+:

 ```console
 $ cp connect.conf.example connect.conf
 ```

-Ghostty launch behavior:
+## How this script launches Ghostty

-1. If Ghostty is already running with a front window,
+- If Ghostty is already running <u>with a front window:</u>
-    - The script creates a new tab in that window, sets `TERM` from the script environment's `$TERM`, applies the selected title, moves the new tab to the end of the tab list, and returns focus to the previously selected tab.
+    - creates a new tab in that window
-2. If Ghostty is running without a front window
+- If Ghostty is running <u>without a front window:</u>
-    - The script creates a new window with the selected command.
+    - creates a new window with the specified command
-3. If Ghostty is not running
+- If Ghostty is <u>not running:</u>
-    - The script launches Ghostty with the selected command and applies the selected title to the initial tab.
+    - launches Ghostty with the specified command

 ## Configuration